 AgeUK sell a phone which has simple buttons and will be set up for you with your main contact numbers.
 From £55 plus calls it is still more expensive than buying a basic phone from a shop with a PAYG (Pay as you go) arrangement but this may suit some people who find mobile phones confusing or difficult to use.
 See the video at http://www.ageuk.org.uk/products/mobility-and-independence-at-home/mobile-phones/ or telephone 0800 011 3342

-It is therefore that 'Basic' now includes Dual-SIM support, Bluetooth wireless technology, Built-in rear-facing camera, Full-colour screen, Audio player (MP3), Video player (3GP), Voice recorder (WAV), Video recorder, 3GP), Image viewer (JPG), FM radio, Text messaging (SMS), Integrated hands-free speakerphone, Phonebook with up to 100 contacts, Vibrating alert, Call waiting, call diverting and call barring, Logging of dialled, received and missed calls.
-Speed dialling, Calendar, Alarm clock, World clock, Torch, Calculator, Supports microSD (TransFlash) memory card up to 64GB, English, Portuguese and Spanish display, Dual SIM Quad-Band World, Wired Headset, Travel Charger, User Guide !!
+It is therefore surprising that 'Basic' now includes Dual-SIM support, Bluetooth wireless technology, Built-in rear-facing camera, full-colour screen, Audio player, Video player and recorder, Image viewer (JPG), FM radio, Text messaging (SMS), Integrated hands-free speakerphone, Phonebook with up to 100 contacts, Vibrating alert, Call waiting, call diverting and call barring, Logging of dialed, received and missed calls.
+Speed dialing, Calendar, Alarm clock, World clock, Torch, Calculator, Supports microSD memory card up to 64GB, English, Portuguese and Spanish display, Dual SIM Quad-Band World, Wired Headset, Travel Charger.

 A new phone under development has a normal colour screen but on the other side is a low power paperwhite 'digital ink' screen which, like a Kindle, uses hardly any power at all.